Posted inAsk a Teacher, Featured, Fine Arts, From the Front Lines

 Throwing Each Other Under The Bus: Where has Mutual Teacher Support Gone?

 School bus (noun) – (1) A bus that transports students from home to school, school to home, or school-sponsored events; (2) a typically yellow-colored vehicle designed to deliver students on their school-related travels; (3) a place under which teachers can throw one another.
-I’m often amazed at how often teachers commit to definition 3.
+I’m often amazed at how frequently teachers commit to definition 3.
 Why? […]

 Posted inClassroom Management, Featured